Orbiturtle Meets Michiyo Yagi

 This project was generously supported by a Development Grant from the Australia Council for the Arts.

-Inspired, we founded Orbiturtle to both connect these disparate microcosms of activity and to facilitate and promote cross-cultural dialogue within the arts, by curating new collaborations that explore the intersections of east & west, the sacred & secular, and the ancient & modern – dialogues that are becoming increasingly present and significant in the globalised world.
+Inspired, we founded Orbiturtle to both connect these disparate microcosms of activity and to facilitate and promote cross-cultural dialogue within the arts, by curating new collaborations that explore the intersections of east & west, the sacred & secular, and ancient & modern art, music and philosophy discourses that are becoming increasingly prevalent and important in the globalised world.
 It’s a grand ambition, but one driven by the notion of 1+1=3 – that together our sum can be greater than our parts, particularly in a challenging contemporary arts economy affected by content saturation and free music streaming.

-By applying contemporary techniques (electronics, wall-of-sound improvisation, etc.) to the koto – the national instrument of Japan – and collaborating with leading figures of contemporary experimental music, Michiyo herself personifies this nexus between east and west, and the traditional and the modern.
+By applying contemporary techniques (electronics, wall-of-sound improvisation, etc) to the koto and collaborating with leading figures of experimental music, Michiyo Yagi typifies this nexus between east and west, and the traditional and the modern.
 We were thrilled she accepted our invitation to work together.

 Each group performance also took on a richly conversational spirit.
-Just like verbal conversation.
-As such, we’ve found that the success of group free improvisation is often affected by the personal affinity shared between the members of the ensemble, and the capacity of each member to respond spontaneously and empathetically to the decisions or statements made by theother members.
-With this in mind, our three days of workshopping were buoyed by the meals, drinks and conversations we shared with Michiyo and Takashi outside the temple – in particular through the late-night, post-live-gig hang outs (often hosted by the venue owners) that are one of the incredible mainstays of Japanese hospitality.
+Just like verbal conversation, the success of group free improvisation is often affected by the personal affinity shared between the members of the ensemble, and the capacity of each member to respond spontaneously and empathetically to the decisions or statements made by the other members.
+With this in mind, our three days in residence were buoyed by the many meals, drinks and conversations we shared outside the temple – in particular through the late-night, post-live-gig hang outs and all-you-can-eat hot-pots that are a typical part of the Japanese scene.

-It was chilly with scatters of snow in Osaka during our rehearsals, and our improvisations often reflected this and other aspects of Japanese culture and spirituality we absorbed during our time in the country.
-For example, sections of fragile minimalism evoke the monochrome landscape of the Japanese countryside in winter, while loud and chaotic periods reflected the disturbing deities and masks of Japanese surrealism and theatre we frequently encountered.
+It was chilly with scatters of snow in Osaka during our stay, and our improvisations often reflected this and other ever-present aspects of Japanese culture and spirituality; sections of fragile minimalism evoke the monochrome landscape of the Japanese countryside in winter, while loud and chaotic periods reflected the disturbing deities and masks of Japanese surrealism and theatre we frequently encountered.
 Staying in the temple, Steve and Dave woke each morning to sunlight filtering through the white-dusted trees of the interior garden – encapsulated in the Japanese word komorebi (木漏れ日); the improvisations of this album similarly render a multitude of shades of light and colour, from the sweet to the sinister.